yyou12/yyou12/README.md

 > - For other parameters, please take default value.

 Here are the procedures:
-1. push the case code into your repo with your branch.
+1. Push the case code into your repo with your branch.
 For example, [example-branch](https://github.com/exampleaccount/openshift-tests-private/tree/examplebranch)
-2. launch build with parameters.
+2. Launch build with parameters.
 For example, push the code of case which ID is `12345` into [example-branch](https://github.com/exampleaccount/openshift-tests-private/tree/examplebranch), and your Flexy job is `6789` with using 4.7 release.
 After you push code to your repo, you could launch a `ginkgo-test` job, as follows:
 > - SCENARIO: 12345
 > - FLEXY_BUILD: 6789
 > - TIERN_REPO_OWNER: exampleaccount
 > - TIERN_REPO_BRANCH: examplebranch
 > - JENKINS_SLAVE: goc47